-- 1. Insert a USB drive into the PRISM with the presets.

-- 2. Select the Settings icon (!...).

-- 3. Select Presets.

-- 4. Select Save and Copy USB Presets and then select SAVE TO USB.

-- 5. Select the USB drive and select Save.
+- 1. Insert a USB drive into PRISM with the presets. - 2.
+Select the Settings icon (...). - 3.
+Select Presets. - 4.
+Select Save and Copy USB Presets and then select SAVE TO USB. - 5.
+Select the USB drive and select Save.
 A copy of the presets is downloaded to the USB drive.

 - 6. Select the Activity icon () and then select the Eject icon () to unmount the USB drive from the instrument. - 7.
-Remove the USB drive with the presets from the PRISM. - 8.
-To upload the presets to another PRISM, go to Upload Presets from USB Drive.
+Remove the USB drive with the presets from PRISM.

+For details about uploading the presets to another PRISM, see Upload Presets from USB Drive.